HandsOnDataViz/book/docs/HandsOnDataViz.md

     can only export to CSV format using the downloadable Excel tool, which is now available only with a paid Microsoft 365 subscription.

-Deciding which spreadsheet tool to use is not a simple choice.
+Deciding which spreadsheet tools to use is not a simple choice.
 Sometimes our decisions change from project to project, depending on costs, data formats, privacy concerns, and the personal preferences of any collaborators.
 Occasionally we’ve also had co-workers or clients specifically request that we send them non-sensitive spreadsheet data attached to an email, rather than sharing it through a spreadsheet tool platform that was designed for collaboration.
 So it’s best to be